archembaud/nvidia-smi-log/README.md

 The code includes a couple of key items:

-* The log file is stored in /tmp directory; you can use this to make sure the daemon is executing correctly.
+* LOG_FILE: The log file is stored in this directory; currently the /tmp directory - which means it won't survive a reboot, but is good for debugging the daemon.
-* The actual DB is stored
+* DB_FILE: The actual DB is stored in the location refered to with this variable.
+Make sure whatever user is executing this daemon (by systemd) has access to this location.

 ## Running the daemon as a service